sunrise-php/docs/docs/sunrise/awesome-skeleton/README.md

 http://localhost:8000/swagger.html

-> Note that by default, there are no API methods in the project, so Swagger will notify you about this, as shown in the screenshot below.
+> By default, your project does not include any API methods, so Swagger will notify you about this, as shown in the screenshot below.

 ![Screenshot](/media/swagger-screenshot.png)